isc-projects/stork/doc/install.rst

 (possibly with some instructions what to do when receiving such alert), how to treat situations where received data is null or there is a timeout etc.

-The alerts defined are considered integral part of a dashboard.
+The defined alerts are considered an integral part of a dashboard.
 This may be a factor in a deployment configuration, e.g. the dashboard could be tweaked to specific needs and then deployed to multiple sites.